Joe Root: 2015

 Root was selected for the England squad on the 2015–16 tour to South Africa.
 This would be the first time Joe would face South Africa in a Test series.
 In the first warm up game, against an invitational XI, he scored 26 in the first innings and 37 in the second.
 In the second warm up game against the South African second team, he was much more prolific scoring 117 off 125 balls helping England to a total of 414-6d.

 In the first Test of the series, Root made 24 off 37 balls in the first innings before being trapped lbw to Dane Piedt.
 During the second innings he scored a 73 off 128 balls to help England to a total of 326 and a 241 run win, taking a lead in the series.
 In the second Test, Joe scored 50 and 29 in a match where both teams posted 600+ runs in the first innings.
 Root scored his 9th Test century, scoring 110 from 139 balls, in the third Test to help England to surpass South Africa's total of 313.
 In the second innings (chasing 73) he hit the winning runs to ensure England won the series.
 This marks the first time since 2004–05 that a team has won a series in South Africa.
 In the fourth and final Test, Root scored 76 off 128 balls to help England to a score of 342 all out in reply to South Africa's 475.
 He finished the series as a 2–1 winner and was England's second highest scorer with 386 runs.
-For his performances in 2015, he was named in the World Test XI by the ICC and Cricbuzz.
+For his performances in 2015, he was again named in the World Test XI by the ICC.

 In the first ODI, Root scored 52 from 58 balls to help back up Jos Buttler's century on the way to England's total of 399 (their third highest ever One Day score).
 In the second ODI he only made 38 before being bowled.
 Root backed this up with his 7th ODI century scoring 125 in a losing effort in the third ODI.
 During the fourth ODI, Root scored 109, his second consecutive century, in another losing effort leaving the series drawn 2–2 coming into the fifth ODI.
 South Africa went on to win the series 3–2.
 Root finished as England's second highest scorer with 351 runs.

 In the second T20 match, Root scored a quickfire 34 coming from just 18 balls in another losing effort to South Africa.
 England lost the T20 series 2–0.